beumsk/beumsk.github.io/README.md

     type: 'perso',
   }
   ```
-- Add a miniature image
+- Create an optimized miniature image and upload in /public/images/projects

 ## ANALYTICS